 - Long List: Stephen is sometimes given these.

 Stephen: Real Chinese inventions include the abacus, chess, the decimal system, drilling for oil, fireworks, the fishing reel, the flamethrower, the helicopter, the horse collar, the iron plow, lacquer, the mechanical clock, hot-air balloons, negative numbers, the parachute, print-making, relief maps, rubber, the seismograph, stirrups, the suspension bridge, the umbrella, the water bomb, and whiskey.

-Long Runner: Based on the theme naming, it would appear they expect the show to be on for at least 26 series.
+- Long Runner: As of series K, the show is 10 years old.
+Based on the theme naming, it would appear they expect the show to be on for at least 26 series.
 Given that they do one letter a year, by the time they get to Z, Stephen will be 71, and Alan 62.

 Stephen: Sometime in the future, when we're all in our dotage, we'll get on to 'R' and then we can talk about Rasputin.

-Mood Whiplash: There's been more than a few instances where the topic turns a bit grim and somber.
+- Mood Whiplash: There's been more than a few instances where the topic turns a bit grim and sombre.
 Of course, the panellists always point this out and make up for it right afterwards.